RyVolodya/docker-router-manager/README.md

 http://DOCKER-HOST:8080
 ```

 Then sign in with the bootstrap account and immediately change its password.
+Default login: admin password: admin

 ---